MakeHub-tw/MLX90640/README.md

 MLX90640 code for various platforms

-## Use git's `submodule` command to download other repositories
+## Use `git submodule` command to download other repositories

-Most of the subdirectories in this repository are selectively cloned from open source projects as submodules.
-Thank them for their selfless dedication.
+Most of the subdirectories in this repository are selectively cloned from other open source projects as submodules.
+Thank the authors for their selfless dedication.
 Use the command below to clone the full repository

     git clone --recursive https://github.com/MakeHub-tw/MLX90640.git